egendata/docs/content/egendata-core/data/messages.md

 [...PERMISSION_BASE](#permission-base) |
 type | WRITE
-description | The description of the information that will be written. jwks | Link to the key store where the keys required to encrypt the data is stored.
+description | The description of the information that will be written. jwks | Key store with the keys required to encrypt the data is stored.

 ---